ibm-cloud-docs/cloud-databases/howto-allowlists.md

 # Allowlisting
 {: #allowlisting}

-If you want to restrict access to your databases, you can allowlist specific IP addresses or ranges of IP addresses on your deployment.
+To restrict access to your databases, you can allowlist specific IP addresses or ranges of IP addresses on your deployment.

 If you use allowlists in your environment, you can allowlist our services by using the list of subnets for each region.

 We updated documentation to reflect changes in terminology from `whitelist` to `allowlist`.
 You might encounter continued references to this former terminology while we work to implement these deeper changes to code, API, and CLI commands.
 {: .note}

-There is a limit of 100 allowlist entries for each deployment.
+Each deployment is limited 100 allowlist entries.
 {: .note}

 ## Using IP allowlists on your Deployment
 {: #ip-allowlist}

 When you create an allowlist, only IP addresses that match the allowlist or are in the range of IP addresses in the allowlist can connect to your deployment.
 Allowlists can be enabled for both public endpoints and private endpoints.
-When no IP addresses are in the allowlist, the allowlist is unavailable and the deployment accepts connections from any IP address.
+When no IP addresses are in the allowlist, the allowlist is disabled and the deployment accepts connections from any IP address.

 Even if not explicitly allowlisted, {{site.data.keyword.cloud_notm}} management services are still able to connect.
 {: .tip}